wbcmedia/wbcmedia.github.io/draft.md

 **_Lord Naff_** : No, no, I'm not gone, just resting my eyes.
 Building up the strength to face these whoppers.

-- He picks up a sandwich and takes a bite
+- He picks up a sandwich and goes to take a bite, but then stops and carries on talking

 **_Lord Naff_** :  I really don't know what I'd do without you two.
 You're both so good to me, as were your parents before you, and your grandparents before them.
 Your families have looked after the Naffs for as long as anyone can remember.
 I'm so sorry for the way things have turned out.

 **_Freddie_** : No need to apologise, your lordship.
 It has been an honour.